finos/secref-data/README.md

 ## Securities Reference Data

 ### Roadmap
-The project is currently discussing the development of an open source cloud-based solution to map securities and issuer IDs.
+The project is currently discussing the development of an [open source cloud-based solution to map securities and issuer IDs](https://github.com/finos/secref-data/blob/master/SecRef_%20Securities%20%26%20Issuer%20ID%20mapping_%20.pdf).
 Doing this once collaboratively has the potential to significantly reduce the costs and effort of maintaining this individually.
-The group has also been discussing the creation of a Currency Data Standard.

-For more information see the [SecRef Data Roadmap](https://github.com/finos/secref-data/issues/25).
+For more information see the [Securities Reference Data Roadmap](https://github.com/finos/secref-data/issues/25) .

 #### Background
 There are a range of trade identifiers used across financial services (ISIN, CUSIP, SEDOL, LEI, FIGI, RIC, BBID and many more) that serve a number of purposes, from validating the integrity of a security to providing common identifiers used during trading and settlement.
 The majority are either fully or partially “closed" codes, although there are some initiatives that are partially or fully open, like FIGI and OpenCorporates.